shivambu108/automated-timetable-scheduler/README.md

 ## Execution Samples

-Attach screenshots of the following sample executions:
+Screenshots of the sample executions:

 - **Input Data**: